Correlated fission fragment spin dynamics: Concluding remarks

 It would obviously be interesting to have comparable studies of alternative mechanisms (such as those studied in Refs.\ \cite{ScampsPRC110}), so key differences can be identified and suitable experimental tests undertaken.

 It is instructive to compare the present results with the expectations presented in Ref.\ \cite{RDV}.
 Within the same physical picture, but without any shape evolution simulations or spin transport equations, estimates were made of the mode relaxation times and the saddle-to-scission duration $t_{\rm ss}$.
 The estimate $t_{\rm ss}\approx1-4\,\zs$ is a good representation of the durations obtained here with $k_s=0.25$; those obtained with $k_s=1$ are nearly twice as long.
 However, the results calculated here are not very sensitive to $k_s$, nor to $t_{\rm ss}$, because the modes (including twisting) tend to equilibrate well before scission.
-The most noticeable non-equilibrium effect occurs as scission is approached when the mobility coefficients decrease rapidly, and faster for twisting and bending than for wriggling, a general effect that was not discussed in Ref.\ \cite{RDV}.
+The most noticeable non-equilibrium effect occurs as scission is approached when the mobility coefficients decrease rapidly, and faster for twisting and bending than for wriggling, a general effect that was not discussed in Ref.\ \cite{RDV} and which, to our knowledge, has not been recognized earlier.

 Furthermore, the expectation in Ref.\ \cite{RDV} that bending grows more prominent at larger mass asymmetry is validated by the present dynamical calculations but the effect is only at the level of one percent.
 Finally, contrary to the expectation of Ref.\ \cite{RDV}, there is essentially no correlation between the degree of bending present and the extension of the scission configuration because the mode tends to equilibrate before scission is approached.
 However, the dynamical calculations do reveal an effect on the spin-spin correlation: while the equilibrium value of $c_{AB}$ decreases from $\approx-0.08$ to $\approx-0.05$ when going from compact to elongated scission configurations, the dynamical values decrease more, namely from $\approx-0.08$ to $\approx-0.02$, but such small values would probably be difficult to measure.